Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning domain adaptation from simulator to real

 Large-scale virtual scenarios can be constructed in virtual engines, enabling the collection of a significant quantity of data more readily.
 However, there still exist significant domain disparities between virtual and real-world data, which pose challenges in creating and implementing virtual datasets.
 By leveraging the principle of domain adaptation, we can extract critical features directly from the simulator and transfer the knowledge learned from the source domain to the target domain, consisting of accurate real-world data.

 The H-Divergence framework \cite{chen2018domain136} resolves the domain gap at both the visual and instance levels by adversarially learning a domain classifier and a detector simultaneously.
 Zhang et al. \cite{8947932137} propose a simulator-real interaction strategy that leverages disparities between the source domain and the target domain.
 The authors create two components to align differences at the global and local levels and ensure overall consistency between them.
 The realistic-looking synthetic images may subsequently be used to train an End-to-End model.
 A number of techniques rely on an open pipeline that introduces obstacles in the current environment.
 PlaceNet \cite{ZhangWMWHS20130} places objects into the image space for detection and segmentation operations.
 GeoSim \cite{chen2021geosim131} is a geometry-aware approach that dynamically inserts objects using LiDAR and HD maps.
 DummyNet \cite{vobecký2020artificial} is a pedestrian augmentation framework based on a GAN architecture that takes the background image as input and inserts pedestrians with consistent alignment.
+Some works take advantage of virtual LiDAR data \cite{sallab2019unsupervised141, 8972449142, manivasagam2020lidarsim151}.
+Sallab et al. \cite{sallab2019unsupervised141} perform learning on virtual LiDAR point clouds from CARLA \cite{dosovitskiy2017carla} and utilize CycleGAN to transfer styles from the virtual domain to the real KITTI \cite{geiger2013vision} dataset.
+Fang et al. \cite{8972449142} propose a LiDAR simulator that